karma-riuk/PaperMosaik/PaperMosaik.package/PMAuthorMetricsExtractor.class/README.md

 mockExtractor publicationCountersByTypeByYear: publicationCounterMock

-"Now the 'mockExtractor' its ready to be used by the Fractal Figures"
+"Now the 'mockExtractor' instance is ready to be used by the Fractal Figures"